KimmoKAhola/The-IoT-Temperature-Observer/README.md

 The future goals of this project is to build my own database and api services by combining the microcontrollers with .net APIs (I study to become a .NET Developer) and as such this codebase contains free to use code for .NET services as well.
 This will later be used to implement my own smart home (I hope).

-Since this course is a beginner course aimed to teach microcontrollers/IoT and python the focus will be on those parts.
-Links to tools used for the .NET code will be provided and python snippets on how to send data to these services will also be shown.
+Since this course is a beginner course aimed to teach microcontrollers/IoT and python the focus of this report will be on those parts.
+Links to tools used for the .NET code will be provided and simple python snippets on how to send data to these services will also be shown.
 The C# code and database design will however not be covered at all.

-Current implementation: one microcontroller that reads values from different sensors and saves to a database.
-A telegram bot is connected to this microcontroller and users can, if they want to, request selected live data from the microcontroller.
-Since this project is aimed for beginners all code will be run on the microcontroller itself and the bot will utilize HTTP Requests to fetch/send data.
+The telegram bot code will also be kept beginner friendly and utilize HTTP requests to fetch/send data.
+This is not a scalable solution but will work fine for personal use.

-Time required to implement this project yourself: 6-10 hours depending on experience (for the python part only).
+Time required to implement this project yourself: 6-10 hours depending on experience (for the python part).

-# Introduction - tutorial on how to....
 # Objective

-I want to create a sensor network.
-This is a tutorial to build the first sensor and save information to a database

-Objective

 Describe why you have chosen to build this specific device.
 What purpose does it serve?
 What do you want to do with the data, and what new insights do you think it will give?